mgsloan/mgsloan-site/posts/new-site.md

 run-in: My past attempt at blogging
 ---

-My past attempt at blogging fizzled more than 6 years ago, and I only wrote a few posts.
-I kept a single html page around for posterity.
-You can visit it [here](/wordpress) if you are curious to see what I was writing about back then.
+Welcome to my new blog site!
+I kept around the old blog [as a single page](/wordpress), for posterity.

 ## How the site generation works